-House prices are expected to continue to rise in 2018 but at a slightly slower pace due to a tightening of the Central Bank lending rules according to the latest house price report from MyHome.ie.
+House prices are expected to rise by around 5% in 2019 after slowing sharply in Q3 and stabilising in the last quarter of 2018 according to the latest house price report from MyHome.ie.

 The report, which is published in association with Davy, predicts that robust demand and rising incomes will continue to push house prices higher once the uncertainty of Brexit has been resolved.

 While asking prices nationally fell back by 0.9% and were unchanged in Dublin in Q4 â€“ as per normal seasonal trends - the annual rate of inflation nationally was 6.1% while it was 3% in Dublin.